Nek5000/gslib/README.md

 # Build Instructions

 The build system relies on GNU Make with the `make` command.
-To compile with MPI support just run:
+To compile gslib just run:

 ```
 cd src
-make CC=mpicc CFLAGS="-O2" MPI=1  ADDUS=1
+make CC=mpicc CFLAGS="-O2" ADDUS=1
 ```

 This will create a library called `libgs.a`.
 They key `ADDUS` determines the name mangling (add underscore) for the Fortran interface.